jihyec2/Homework4/README.md

 3. Total number of sequences : 7 sequences

 ## Plots of the following for the whole genome, for all sequences ≤ 100kb, and all sequences > 100kb:

 ### Hint: bioawk has a function called gc().
 Don't forget about the CDF plotting utility we used in class.

+### For the whole genome:
+1. Sequence length distribution
+2. Sequence GC% distribution
+3. Cumulative genome size sorted from largest to smallest sequences

+### For all sequences ≤ 100kb:
+1. Sequence length distribution
+2. Sequence GC% distribution
+3. Cumulative genome size sorted from largest to smallest sequences

+### For all sequences > 100kb:
-### 1. Sequence length distribution
+1. Sequence length distribution
-### 2. Sequence GC% distribution
+2. Sequence GC% distribution
-### 3. Cumulative genome size sorted from largest to smallest sequences
+3. Cumulative genome size sorted from largest to smallest sequences

-### Because the calculations will be for the whole genome and two genome partitions, there will be 9 total plots.

 ## <Genome assembly>